mpatraw/butterfly/README.md

 # The API!

-The API is aimed to be super simple, in fact, currently its only 5 functions.
+The API is aimed to be super simple, in fact, currently it's only 5 functions.
 One for cleanup.

 ```c
 int bf_spawn(struct bf_farm *farm, struct bf_instinct *instincts, size_t count, struct bf_config *config);